Laws of Quantum Programming: Algebraic Laws for Quantum Circuits

 \end{proof}

 An application of the above normal form is equivalence checking of two quantum circuits $C_1$ and $C_2$, which is a key issue in the design and verification of quantum circuits and has been widely studied in the literature.
 We can transform them to two normal forms $C_1^\prime$ and $C_2^\prime$, respectively.
 Obviously, it is much easier to check the equivalence of $C_1^\prime$ and $C_2^\prime$ than that of $C_1$ and $C_2$.
-This approach is different from the existing ones in the literature (see for example \cite{Wille, Markov1}).
-The detailed discussion of this application is out of the scope of this paper.
+This approach is different from the existing ones in the literature (see for example~\cite{Wille, Markov1}).
+A general exposition of this application is out of the scope of the present paper.
+Here, we only give a very simple example: